0x3f00/PhotonCpp/README.md

 To read data from STDIN use '-' as filename.
 White and transparent areas of the image are treated as voids.
-I insist on checking outoput with Photon File Validator after procedure.
+I insist on checking output with Photon File Validator after procedure.
 Use output at your own risk.